 Please note: NHS organisations, commercial organisations or governmental agencies cannot be Joint Lead Applicant or Co-applicant Institutions on Global Health Research Centre applications.

-For more information about who can be considered as a Co-applicant or Collaborator please refer to Research Expertise / Structure of Team in Section 12.
+For more information about who can be considered as a Co-applicant or Collaborator please refer to Research Expertise / Structure of Team section.

 All applicants are strongly encouraged to check eligibility prior to application by e-mailing email@example.com.

 Selection criteria for Stage 1

 Please refer to the key criteria in Section 6.1 for details of what is expected to be demonstrated in the application for each of these criteria.

 Applicants are expected to consider the remaining key criteria (e-i) at Stage 1 to ensure they are embedded in the research strategy throughout proposal development but are not expected to provide much detail at this stage.
 The remaining key criteria will form part of the selection criteria at Stage 2, therefore applicants who are successful at Stage 1 will be expected to develop their proposal and provide much more detail on the remaining criteria at Stage 2.

 At Stage 2 the selection criteria will be expanded to include all 9 key criteria.

 Applicants will be asked to provide detailed plans for CEI, programme management and governance, dissemination and impact and a detailed budget as well as develop their research strategy and RCS plan in line with Stage 1 feedback.
 The funding committee will be expanded at Stage 2 to include experts to review these aspects of the application in more detail.